joannasalerno/premierpal-web-app/README.md

 This should open the client project in a browser window.
 If a browser window does not automatically open, go to http://localhost:3000 to view the project.

+#### Server

 The server is Dockerised, so you will need to pull and run the correct Docker image to start the server.
+You can also run the server locally by first running:

+#### `npm install`

+This will install the required dependencies (in a folder called `node_modules`).
+You can then run:

+#### `npm start`

+This will effectively start the server application.
+Go to http://localhost:3001, and if the page lists "PremierPal Server", then the server is up and running.